Darvas Box Explained – Trend Following System for Any Time Frame

 How to Draw a Darvas Box

-I feel so bad for Nicolas because during his day he did not have a computer.
-Nicolas had to rely on data from newspapers and needed to manually track his trades after the market close later that day or even the next morning when he could get his hand on a paper.
+Keep in mind that Darvas did not have a computer.
+They hadn’t been invented.
+He had to rely soley on data from newspapers and needed to manually track his trades after the market close later that day or even the next morning when he could get his hand on a newspaper.

-Thankful for us, we live in a time where computers do all of the heavy lifting for us.
+Thankfully for us, we live in a time where computers do all of the heavy lifting for us.
+On that token, the Darvas Box indicator is prevalent on many charting systems.

-Within Tradingsim Darvas is one of our standard indicators which you can select from our list of studies.
+Within Tradingsim, it is one of our standard indicators which you can select from our list of studies.
+Below is an example of a Darvas Box on an intraday chart of SOS

 Darvas Box Settings

-Darvas used three bars consolidating under the high to construct the box.
+Darvas used three bars consolidating under the first high bar to construct the box.
 However, you can now configure the boxes to your liking with a few clicks of the mouse.

 For example, Darvas clearly says buy the new 52-week high, so the look-back period is honestly irrelevant.
-Do what feels right to you, but I would recommend you stick as close as possible to Darvas’ original intent to see what part of the strategy works for your trading style.
+Do what feels right to you, but we would recommend you stick as close as possible to Darvas’s original intent to see what part of the strategy works for your trading style.

 Where Darvas Works the Best

 Without a doubt, the Darvas box strategy works best in strong bull markets.
-The market just goes higher and you just keep buying the strength.
-If you are swing trading, you can catch the right symbol and things can get out of hand quickly.
+The market simply goes higher and you just keep buying the strength.
+If you are swing trading and you can catch the right symbol, profits can get out of hand quickly.

 Example of Darvas Box Working

-Above is a weekly chart of the Diamonds which is an ETF that mirrors the movement of the Dow Jones.
-There were three clear long entries.
-You would have added to your position at both the second and third breakout zones.
+Below is a weekly chart of Microsoft, which is a large stock that often mirrors the movement of the Nasdaq or S&P 500.
+There were at least three clear long entries in the bull market from 2016-2019.
+You would have added to your position at both the second and third breakout zones, perhaps more.

 Do you see how by adding to your position and letting your profits run, you are able to reap significant rewards?